Employment Opportunities for Law Students

 Students are responsible for arranging employment.
-Once hired, the student must contact the Office of Financial Aid to obtain the contracts, work authorizations, and payroll documents necessary to begin employment.
-Please note that a student may not begin work until all required paperwork has been received, processed and approved by the Office of Financial Aid.
+Once hired, the student must contact the Law School Office of Financial Aid to obtain the contract, work authorization, and payroll documents necessary to begin employment.
+Please note that a student may not begin work until all required paperwork has been received, processed, and approved by the Law School Office of Financial Aid.

 Federal Work Study (FWS) is offered only for the summer with applications available through the Law School Office of Financial Aid early each spring semester.
 You may research employment opportunities while your application is reviewed.
 You are not required to have a position in order to apply.
 The Federal Government provides 75% of the student’s salary and the employing agency must provide the 25% share.
 Awards are made to students intending to work in public service, government, or non-profit agencies.
 Often these agencies do not have the 25% to contribute, so students are encouraged to research the Suffolk Public Interest Law Group’s (SPILG) domestic fellowship program to supplement the 25% share.

 The Free Application for Federal Student Aid (FAFSA) for both the current and the next academic year must be received by the Student Financial Services by March 1st for consideration.
 Students should note that they cannot receive both credit and compensation for work performed under the FWS program.
 Summer FWS is only available from Suffolk University Law School for students to work in one of the following states: Arizona, District of Columbia, Georgia, Illinois, Maine, Massachusetts, New Hampshire, Rhode Island and Washington.

 Suffolk Law School Employment

 Suffolk University Law School provides funding for a limited number of student Teaching Assistants (TA) and Research Assistants (RA) positions.